IChekan/ShimConfig/readme.md

 dfsInstallDir property added, can be used to modify /opt/pentaho/mapreduce in plugin.properties file.
 RestClient was modified to ignore ssl sertificate for basic auth.
 - 1.0.5:
-Small issue with missing "/" in "/opt/pentaho/mapreduce" was fixed Temp fix for hdp25sec cluster added
+Small issue with missing "/" in "/opt/pentaho/mapreduce" was fixed.
+Temp fix for hdp25sec cluster added.